Updated December 13, 2021

 For Nevada residents, Nikon does not currently sell personal information as defined under Nevada law.
 However, Nevada law gives Nevada consumers the right to request that a company not sell their personal information, even if their information is not currently being sold.
 If you are a Nevada consumer and wish to exercise this right, please submit your request by contacting us by email at email@example.com.

 California Personal Information We Collect

 We collect information that identifies, relates to, describes, is reasonably capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer or household (“California Personal Information”).
-In particular, we have collected the following categories of California Personal Information within the last 12 months:
+In particular, we have collected the following categories of California Personal Information within the last twelve (12) months: